 "The level of pain is dependent on how much green ink we are removing," said Dr Lim.
 "The more ink there is, the more heat is absorbed and the higher the pain."

-Not that you'll be required to grin and bear the discomfort without painkiller.
+Drugs, however, will be provided.
 "Patients will be given some form of local anaesthesia, either as a topical application or injection," said Dr Tan.

 But what are the odds of the corrected brows turning colour again?
-This largely depends on your skin type and how strong the previous pigments are, said the trainer.
+This largely depends on your skin type and how strong the previous pigments are.

 ARE THERE ANY DOWNSIDES OR LIMITATIONS?